A fully precessing higher-mode surrogate model of effective-one-body waveforms: Introduction

 As detector sensitivities improve and the number of observed \acp{BBH} increases, we are more likely to observe rare and unexpected events such as \acp{BBH} with asymmetric masses~\cite{LIGOScientific:2020zkf, LIGOScientific:2020stg}, or evidence for precession and merger kicks arising from spins misaligned with the orbital angular momentum~\cite{LIGOScientific:2021djp, Hannam:2021pit, Hoy:2021dqg, Varma:2022pld}, or intermediate mass \acp{BH}~\cite{LIGOScientific:2020iuh}.
 The wealth of information provided by precessing \acp{CBC} is invaluable to help us identify astrophysical formation channels \cite{Farr:2017gtv, Kimball:2020opk}.
 Fast and accurate precessing waveform models with subdominant modes are crucial for extracting information about spin alignment~\cite{2017PhRvD..95j4038C,Green:2020ptm,PhysRevResearch.2.043096, Varma:2021csh}.

 Thus, to accurately infer the properties of \acp{CBC} with precessing spins, and binaries with unequal mass-ratios and/or high total mass where higher harmonics become important, we need reliable waveform models which can predict the \acp{GW} from such systems.
-The effective-one-body approach is a very successful and popular method for constructing such models.
+The effective-one-body (EOB) approach is a very successful and popular method for constructing such models.
 In particular, two different families of EOB models have emerged in recent years, SEOBNR~\cite{Buonanno:1998gg,Buonanno:2000ef,Pan:2013rra,Babak:2016tgq,Bohe:2016gbl,Steinhoff:2016rfi,Cotesta:2018fcv,Ossokine:2020kjp} and TEOBResumS~\cite{Damour:2014sva,Nagar:2018zoe,Nagar:2020pcj,Akcay:2020qrj,Gamba:2021ydi}.
-EOB models include calibration against \ac{NR} have been shown to compare well to \ac{NR} simulations not used in their construction\cite{shiferawetalinprep2022}.
+Both EOB models include calibration against \ac{NR} and have been shown to compare well to \ac{NR} simulations not used in their construction~\cite{albertini2022waveforms,riemenschneider2021assessment,nagar2017impact}.
 These models also behave smoothly outside of their calibration range which makes them useful for the computation of template banks which need to span a large range of masses and spins.
-In this paper we focus on \seob, a recently constructed waveform model that includes precession and higher harmonics is \seob~\cite{Ossokine:2020kjp}.
+In this paper, we focus on applying and extending computational methodology to accelerate the evaluation time of waveform models that include precession and higher harmonics.
+For this purpose, we will mainly focus our efforts on \seob~\cite{Ossokine:2020kjp}, although the techniques presented here can be readily adapted for other waveform models.